Catholic University of Eichstätt-Ingolstadt: Catholic context

 The university is largely funded by the state but is run by a self-governing public church trust (Stiftung Katholische Universität Eichstätt, Kirchliche Stiftung des Öffentlichen Rechts) set up by Bavarian Catholic bishops on the basis of a concordat between the Holy See and the Free State of Bavaria.
 The ethos of Catholic universities was defined in Pope John Paul II's Apostolic Constitution of Catholic Churches.
+The university does not require students or staff to be practicing Catholics.

+One source notes the "seven Bavarian bishops increased their financial commitment to the KU for the first time in 2016 to a good 15 million euros annually, which corresponds to around a quarter of the regular budget."

 The CU at a glance

-The 8 faculties of the Catholic University of Eichstätt-Ingolstadt offer 40 different subjects.
+The 8 faculties of the Catholic University of Eichstätt-Ingolstadt offer 40 different subjects, with no prominence given to theological study.
 The CU is fully accredited by the Free State of Bavaria, and is thus equated to German state universities in all respects.
 For students, personal faith does not play any part in the admission process.
 The university library has a stock of books exceeding 1.5 million volumes, thus offering students and teaching staff immediate access to books of all areas via an electronic inventory accessible from almost anywhere.

 The CU has a teacher-student ratio of 1:15.
-In a Germany-wide ranking by Der Spiegel in 1999 the CU was amongst Germany's top universities.
-In subsequent years the CU received high rankings for the learning environment it offers to its students.
-Especially, the Faculty of Business in Ingolstadt was and continues to be one of the most competitive business schools in Germany.
-In 2005, the CU's journalism program was ranked among the five best media and communication programs in Germany.

 The portion of international students from Europe and all over the world is very high compared to state universities.
 Russian, Spanish, French and English are thus very common languages in Eichstätt, many students being fluent in at least 2 of them.

-One of the biggest changes currently affecting the CU is the shift from the old German academic system to the new European bachelor's and master's degrees based on credit points by 2010.
-This change should help to allow students to spend time abroad easily, and transfer their grades easily for their degrees at the CU.

-In addition, more and more BA and MA integrated degrees are being offered, where the students spend only part of their time at the CU, the rest at one of the partner universities.
-These double or triple degrees offer a possibility to experience the academic environment of more than one country, and are an increasingly popular choice for freshmen at the CU.
+BA and MA integrated degrees are offered, where the students spend only part of their time at the CU, the rest at partner universities.
+These double or triple degrees offer a possibility to experience the academic environment of more than one country, and are popular choice for undergraduates.

 The university has the following faculties: